Writing therapy: blogging helps mental health.

 That creates more frustrations for her but also for me feeling of being useless.
 I cannot even go to the shop for painkillers because she can’t take them.
-Paracetamol is the only “safe” pill, but it bearly touches chronic and widely spread the pain.
+Paracetamol is the only “safe” pill, but it barely touches chronic and widely spread pain.

 Dear men, sometimes you may find it hard to understand how your partner’s period of pain can be so bad that they regularly have to cancel plans.

 Perhaps you have also found yourself wondering why your partner can’t simply cope with her period pain as other women do?